-Many freelancers create virtual portfolios of their work on websites like Tumblr or About.me for prospective employers to look at.
-If you don't have a dedicated online freelancing profile, make sure you have a collection of clips, files and other past projects ready to go in case a hiring manager asks to see them.
+Many freelancers create virtual portfolios of their work on websites like Tumblr, Contently or About.me for prospective employers to look at.
+If you don't have a dedicated online freelancing profile, make sure you have a collection of clips, files and other past projects ready to go in case someone asks to see them.

 "It's essential for a freelancer to show a portfolio of their work," Badminton said.
 "This is a huge opportunity to wow employers and seal the deal."

-Having a rich history of past work can put an employer at ease when considering you for a freelance job, but be careful when choosing which projects to share: Parker reminded prospective freelancers that the sample pieces they provide should be relevant to the task on which they're bidding.
+A rich history of past work can put an employer at ease when considering you for a freelance job, but be careful when choosing which projects to share.
+The sample pieces you provide should be relevant to the freelance job you want.

-You may not be a full-time employee of the businesses that hire you as a freelancer, but while you're working with them your point person at each company is your boss.
-He or she is expecting you to perform a specific task, and just like with a regular boss, you need to keep the lines of communication open to ensure that both of parties are getting what they need.
+You may not be a full-time employee of the businesses that hire you as a freelancer, but while you're working with them, your point person at each company is your boss.
+This person expects you to perform a specific task, and just like with a regular boss, you need to keep the lines of communication open to ensure that both parties are getting what they need.

-"Use IM, video chat, and email to talk with potential employers, ask questions and connect on a deeper level," Badminton said.
-"We have invested in putting a real-time video chat system in place earlier this year so that all communications management can happen in the platform."
+"Use IM, video chat and email to talk with potential employers, ask questions and connect on a deeper level," Badminton said.